|Katherine Luzuriaga, MD|

 “Our next step is to find out if this is a highly unusual response to very early antiretroviral therapy or something we can actually replicate in other high-risk newborns,” says Persaud, who is also the scientific chair of the HIV Cure Committee of the International Maternal, Pediatric Adolescent AIDS Clinical (IMPAACT) network, a consortium of researchers and institutions that was critical in spearheading the earliest clinical trials of mother-to-child transmission and early treatment of infants 15 years ago.

 A single case of sterilizing cure has been reported so far, the investigators note.
 It occurred in an HIV-positive man treated with a bone marrow transplant for leukemia.
 The bone marrow cells came from a donor with a rare genetic mutation of the white blood cells that renders some people resistant to HIV, a benefit that transferred to the recipient.
-Such a complex treatment approach, however, HIV experts agree, is neither feasible nor practical for the 33 million people.
+Such a complex treatment approach, however, HIV experts agree, is neither feasible nor practical for the 33 million people infected.

 Despite the promise this approach holds for infected newborns, the researchers say preventing mother-to-child transmission remains the primary goal.